Page 44 Studios

-Page 44 Studios was a video game developer based in San Francisco, California.
-It was founded in 1998 by General Manager Steven Apour and Director of Development Denis Fung, and named after its original office location at 44 Page Street in San Francisco.
+Page 44 Studios was an American video game developer based in San Francisco, California.
+It was founded in 1998 by General Manager Steven Apour and Director of Development Denis Fung.
+It was also named after its original office location at 44 Page Street in San Francisco.
 Page 44 Studios worked with several video game publishers such as 2D Boy, Disney Interactive Studios, THQ, Electronic Arts, Sony Computer Entertainment, and Activision.
 In September 2011, the company was acquired by the mobile division of Zynga.
 At Zynga, Page 44 Studios created the Party Place game for Android/iOS, and a few other prototypes.

 Games

+The following games are as follows: